bdolenc/ll-test/README.md

 	echo -e "config\nloopback test device core-router management-intf 1 management-prefix 10.0.0.0/24 bgp-intf 2 bgp-prefix 192.168.0.0/24\ncommit\n" | ncs_cli -C -u admin
 ```

+The remove-loopback target will be used so that you can execute the test multiple times - it makes sure that loopback service code is always executed.
+remove-loopback:
+	echo -e "config\n no loopback\ncommit\n" | ncs_cli -C -u admin

 Create two folders in `test`: `expected` to store configuration that is examined and tested, and `output` where configuration after each test execution is stored.
 ```
 cd /src/test